 This course is a study of global political and economic relations, including the place of the United States in the world economy.
 It explores the interconnectedness between the economic and political factors that have given shape to the current global economy.
-The issues are discussed in historical perspective, highlighting the major theories that have been developed.
+The issues are discussed from a historical perspective, highlighting the major theories that have been developed.
 Some of the issues examined relate to global security, trade protectionism, international finance, economic and political integration, transnational corporations, the political economy of oil, and global poverty (3 credits).
-Prerequisites: ECON 220, 230